Rwanda, the rising star of recent years, has become a sought-after production center for its low quantity but high quality coffees.

 March - June

-Thanks to the farmers who continue to grow high quality coffee in Rwanda, 75% of which is agricultural land, coffee was the most important export item of Rwanda by the 1970s.
+Thanks to the farmers who continue to grow high quality coffee in Rwanda, 75% of which is agricultural land, it was the most important export item of country by the 1970s.
 So much so that even the cutting of coffee trees was prohibited at that time.
+Most of the plantations are high and are usually situated between 1500 -2000 meters above sea.
+Bourbon is the most commonly grown Arabica variety and 95% of all Arabica trees are bourbon.
+In Rwanda, the vast majority of the coffee is fully wet processed.

 In the past, Rwandan farmers processed their own coffee at home.
 Homemade fruit sorting, washing, fermentation and drying on the ground reduced the quality of the product.
 Today, there are approximately 300 washing stations within the borders of Rwanda.
 With the increase in the number of stations and processing quality, Rwandan coffee has become much more quality and valuable for export.